Tibet Airports - Top 5 Airports in Tibet

 Address: Bangda Prairie, Qamdo Prefecture, Tibet, about 136km to the nearest Qamdo Town, over 1,300km to Lhasa and Chengdu

 Ngari Gunsa Airport, or Ali Airport, is situated 45km from southwest Shiquanhe Town.
-It was operated in 1st July 2017 and became another important entrance to Tibet.
-It took about four years to finish Ngari Airport.
-This airport is one of the high plateau airports which are able to serve the takeoff and landing of the High-plateau-typed airplanes.
+It was operated on 1st July 2017 and became another important entrance to Tibet.
+It took about four years to construct Ngari Airport.
+This airport is one of the high plateau airports which are able to serve the takeoff and landing of the high-plateau-typed airplanes.
 At present, tourists can get to Ngari from Lhasa, Urumqi and Kashgar by flight.

 Chinese Name: 阿里昆莎机场

 How to Plan A Tibet Tour

 Tibet is too vast to be visited in one single trip, but planning ahead of time can make most of your holiday.
 A classic Tibet tour always takes about 4 ~ 8 days.
 Apart from 2 days for arrival and departure, it usually needs 2 other days to explore majestic Potala Palace and other landmarks in Lhasa, the capital of Tibet.
 With a day trip’s distance from Lhasa, Namtso Lake is another perfect tour extension if you visit Tibet from May to October.